JoshGlazebrook/socks/README.md

 Creates a UDP packet frame for using with UDP association relays.

-returns `Buffer` The completed UDP packet container to be sent to the proxy for fowarding.
+returns `Buffer` The completed UDP packet container to be sent to the proxy for forwarding.

 target:
 ```javascript